Education & Event Policies, Practices & Cancellations

 At the end of the course, request that the students complete an Evaluation Form and place it in the box as they leave the room.

-The Executive Director is responsibility of the management of the Association by recommending and participating in the formulation of new policies and decisions.
+The Executive Director is responsible for the management of the Association by recommending and participating in the formulation of new policies and decisions.
 Plans, organizes, directs, and coordinates the programs and activities to assure that objectives are attained, plans fulfilled, and member needs met, while also maintaining effective internal and external relationships.
 Through management and leadership, the director achieves economical, productive performance, future programming, and constructive growth of the Association.